m-j-yates/Twitch-Performance/README.md

 Welcome to one of my proudest Power BI builds—a vibrant, interactive dashboard that further deep dives into my Twitch streaming metrics.
 I designed this report to do more than just visualize data—it tells a story.
 From viewer spikes to chat surges, every insight is wrapped in a sleek, branded experience that reflects both Twitch’s energy and my personal design aesthetic.

+## 🔗 Explore the Report

+Curious to see it in action?
+View the live dashboard on [Power BI](https://app.powerbi.com/groups/me/reports/ccd3abaf-ea79-46fa-9c7a-c2aa2a23a4de/c41202407360e7d076ab?experience=power-bi).

 ## 🚀 Why This Dashboard Stands Out

 - **Built by Meg**: I specialize in transforming raw data into compelling visual narratives.
 This dashboard is a prime example of how I blend analytical rigor with creative flair.